 Costs: 22 to 35 euros

-The Jungle Marathon was one of the most adventurous and likely the most dangerous marathons in the world.
+The Jungle Marathon was one of the coolest marathons in the world and likely the most dangerous ones.
 It last took place in the Amazon rainforest in Brazil in 2017.

 Here, too, runners are expected to provide their own supplies.
 Required equipment: Backpack, drinking bottle, hammock, mosquito net, first-aid bag etc. After a five-day training camp, the actual race starts in which about 200 kilometers are to be completed in seven days.
 Contestants always “run” in teams.
 All in all, despite the name, it’s more of an IronMan Deluxe than a traditional marathon.